UCL-EPSRC-DTP/2025-26-project-catalogue/departments/statistical-science.md

 Information about Statistical Science can be found on the [departmental website](https://www.ucl.ac.uk/statistics)

-[2531ac1475](../projects/2531ac1475.md) Novel statistical methodology to assess the reliability of observational data for heterogeneous treatment effect estimation
+**OFFER ACCEPTED** [2531ac1475](../projects/2531ac1475.md) Novel statistical methodology to assess the reliability of observational data for heterogeneous treatment effect estimation

 [2531ad1582](../projects/2531ad1582.md) Coordinated cross-sectoral decision making under uncertainty and risk aversion for effective decarbonisation